 The Belgian Evolutionary and Hybrid AI Foundation (BEEHAIF) is a Belgian consortium of artificial intelligence researchers who focus on building truly intelligent systems.
 Such systems are able to observe, understand, reason about and act upon their native environment.
 Rather than focussing on a specific task or technique, BEEHAIF researchers develop a wide spectrum of methods that can flexibly be combined in order to solve an open-ended set of tasks.
 Methodologically, BEEHAIF researchers are united in their belief that evolutionary principles and a combination of symbolic and subsymbolic AI techniques are the key to achieving human-like artificial intelligence.
 Apart from fostering collaboration between researchers, organising community-wide events and increasing the visibility of the evolutionary and hybrid AI research programme, the BEEHAIF also plays a crucial role in supporting the development of a range of open-source software libraries.
-Most prominently, BEEHAIF fellows are leading the development of the Babel toolkit for implementing multi-agent experiments on emergent communication and the Fluid Construction Grammar (FCG) Editor for representing and processing computational construction grammars.
+Most prominently, BEEHAIF fellows are leading the development of the Babel toolkit for implementing multi-agent experiments on emergent communication and the Fluid Construction Grammar (FCG) Editor for representing, processing and learning computational construction grammars.
 If you would like to connect with the BEEHAIF community, feel free to reach out so that we can discuss potential collaborations.Get in Touch

 - evolutionary AI